ArPiRobot/arpirobot.github.io/docs/index.md

     ![](./img/4wd_mini_render.png)

+## Support

+If you run into issues, need help, or have questions, post on the [ArPirobot Discussions Board](https://github.com/orgs/ArPiRobot/discussions).

 ## License

 All components of the ArPiRobot Framework are open source and most are released under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).